Frankfurt Airport: Long-distance station

 Frankfurt Airport long-distance station (Frankfurt Flughafen Fernbahnhof) was opened in 1999.
 The station is squeezed in between the motorway A 3 and the four-lane Bundesstraße B43, linked to Terminal 1 by a connecting corridor for pedestrians that bridges the Autobahn.
 It is the end point of the newly built Cologne–Frankfurt high-speed rail line, which links southern Germany to the Rhine-Ruhr metropolitan area, the Netherlands and Belgium via Cologne at speeds up to 300 km/h.
 About 10 trains per hour depart in all directions.

 Deutsche Bahn operates the AIRail Service in conjunction with Lufthansa, American Airlines and Emirates.
 The service operates to the central stations of Bonn, Cologne, Düsseldorf, Freiburg, Karlsruhe, Leipzig, Hamburg, Hannover, Mannheim, Munich, Nuremberg, Stuttgart and to Kassel-Wilhelmshöhe.

 Car

 Frankfurt Airport is located in the Frankfurt City Forest and directly connected to an Autobahn intersection called Frankfurter Kreuz where the A3 and A5 meet.
 It takes a 10–15 minutes by car or taxi to get to Frankfurt Central Station or the centre of the city.

 Passengers driving their own cars can park in multilevel parking garages (mostly underground) along the terminals.
 A long term holiday parking lot is located south of the runways and connected by shuttle bus to the terminals.

-Bicycle

-Terminal 1 and Terminal 2 can be reached by bicycle because one of the roads that run north of the airport passing the terminals can legally be used by bicycle.
-The airport authority has confirmed that the newly built terminal 3 will also be reachable by bicycle.